apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dangerous tornado and flooding situation unfolding in South: Live updates**
+**Unique solar eclipse photos, videos from space, air, mountains and more**

-You can read more about it [here](https://www.cnn.com/us/live-news/severe-storms-texas-south-04-10-24/index.html).
+You can read more about it [here](https://www.washingtonpost.com/weather/2024/04/10/eclipse-views-air-space-ground/).

 ## Requirements
 - Python 3.8